PunGy/reroi/README.md

 }
 ```

-Based on this hook, `Fluid` serves as an effective state manager.
+Based on this hook, `reroi` serves as an effective state manager.
 Here is an example.

 #### Shopping Cart